Blog - Resource for Writers

 Alfred sniffed, screwing up his nose at the stench of gasoline, still strong from this morning’s painting session.
 I need to do something about that before Enid notices it, he thought.
 I can’t bear the thought of her complaints today.

-Here were are given access to his thoughts and it’s delivered in present tense (direct thought is delivered in present tense, and indirect thought is delivered in past tense).
+Here we are given access to his thoughts, and it’s delivered in present tense (direct thought is delivered in present tense, and indirect thought is delivered in past tense).
 This signals third person POV direct thought, rather than being delivered as the omniscient narrator’s viewpoint character.

 As you can see, first person and third person POV gives much closer access to the character and their thoughts, so the reader feels as if the character is relating their story rather than a narrator.